• Skip to main content

 Toys in Space by Mini Grey A group of toys is abandoned overnight in the backyard (sound familiar parents?) and to pass the time, Wonderdoll starts to weave a tale about "Hoctopize," an alien who has lost his special toy, "Cuddles," and who then beams the toys up onto his spacecraft.
 As Wonderdoll's story takes up the main action of the book, her toy friends offer their amusing commentary in the sidebars.
 This type of story-within-a-story-or-is-it-really-? is just my cup of tea and observant children will be able to spot the intersection between truth and fiction.

 Baloney (Henry P.) by Jon Scieszka.
-My son loves word play.
-He is always rhyming words and making up nonsense so this book held a special appeal for him.
 Henry P. Baloney must explain to his teacher why he is late (yet again) to school.
 His explanation sounds like an authentic, yet fantastic sci-fi adventure with lots of strange sounding words like "twrf" and "uyarak".
 It turns out these are not made up words, but words from 20 different languages.
-I didn't pick up on that until the end of the book so the boys and I had a good laugh.
 Fortunately, there is a glossary!

 June 29, 1999 by David Weisner.
 You may think of science fiction picture books as taking place in the future, but here's a blast from the past.
 In 1999, Holly Evans launches vegetable seedlings into the sky via weather balloons in order to observe the effects of extra-terrestrial conditions on their development.
 When gigantic veggies start to fall to Earth, everyone assumes it's Holly's project.
 Holly knows otherwise, however and the twist at the end reveals the "scientific" truth.